-The School of Social Work also offers programs leading to the Master of Science in Social Work and the Doctor of Philosophy.
+The Steve Hicks School of Social Work also offers programs leading to the Master of Science in Social Work and the Doctor of Philosophy.
 These are described in the Graduate Catalog.

-The School of Social Work Building (1925 San Jacinto Boulevard) provides space for social work classes, including classrooms equipped for distance learning and an instructional technology classroom; offices for faculty and staff; an advising center and student services area; and a student lounge.
+The Steve Hicks School of Social Work Building (1925 San Jacinto Boulevard) provides space for social work classes; offices for faculty and staff; an advising center and student services area; and a student lounge.
 The building also houses the Learning Resource Center (LRC), which has an extensive collection of social work related books, journals, and other publications partially funded by the Josleen Lockhart Memorial Book Fund.
-The LRC includes a computer laboratory for student use and provides space, equipment, and technical assistance for studying, meetings of small groups of students, viewing audiovisual materials, videotaping, and completing other skills-based learning assignments.
-The School of Social Work Building also houses the Center for Social Work Research, the DiNitto Center for Career Services, and Con Mi Madre.
+The LRC includes a computer laboratory for student use and provides space, equipment, and technical assistance for studying, meetings of small groups of students, viewing audiovisual materials, video recording, and completing other skills-based learning assignments.
+The Steve Hicks School of Social Work Building also houses the Center for Social Work Research and the DiNitto Center for Career Services.

 Financial Assistance Available through the School

-Although many University scholarships are awarded through the Office of Financial Aid, a limited number are awarded by the School of Social Work to undergraduate social work students.
+Although many University scholarships are awarded through the Office of Scholarships and Financial Aid, a limited number are awarded by the Steve Hicks School of Social Work to undergraduate social work students.
 Awards are made for reasons ranging from academic promise to financial need.
 Scholarship information, including eligibility requirements and the application process, is available through the Office of Academic Affairs.
-Additional scholarships funded by yearly contributions to the School of Social Work are awarded to undergraduate social work students who are nominated by faculty on the basis of academic excellence, financial need and potential contributions to the social work profession.
+Additional scholarships funded by yearly contributions to the Steve Hicks School of Social Work are awarded to undergraduate social work students on the basis of academic excellence, financial need and potential contributions to the social work profession.

-During the student’s first and second academic years, the student and the adviser discuss the student’s career choice, the selection of a major, degree requirements, and requirements for admission to the major and to upper-division courses in social work; during the third year, the course work required for the major and the student’s preparation for entry into the field practicum; and during the fourth year, the field practicum and the student’s post-graduation plans.
+During the student’s first and second academic years, the student and the advisor discuss the student’s career choice, the selection of a major, degree requirements, and requirements for advancement to the practice sequence; during the third year, the course work required for the major completion and the student’s preparation for entry into the field practicum; and during the fourth year, the field practicum and the student’s post-graduation plans.

 Career Choice Information

-Members of the social work faculty are available to assist the student in choosing a career, as are the staff and resources of the University’s Sanger Learning Center, the Volunteer and Service Learning Center, and the Center for Strategic Advising and Career Counseling in the School of Undergraduate Studies.
+Members of the social work faculty are available to assist the student in choosing a career, as are the staff and resources of the University’s Sanger Learning Center, the Center for Community Engagement, and the Vick Center for Strategic Advising.
 Since the social work program requires admission to the major and completion of 122 semester hours, students are encouraged to discuss their interest in social work as a career early in their studies.

 Professional social workers may seek employment in a number of areas.
-The Texas Department of Aging and Disability Services has established quality control standards that mandate the hiring of holders of BSW degrees in designated positions.
-The Texas Department of Family and Protective Services hires social workers for its child protective services programs, and the Texas Health and Human Services Commission hires BSW graduates for its client support services programs.
+The Health and Human Services Commission has established quality control standards that mandate the hiring of holders of social work degrees in designated positions.
+The Texas Department of Family and Protective Services hires social workers for its child protective services programs.
 Large nursing home facilities are also required to have a social work staff.
-Substance use disorder treatment programs, psychiatric hospitals, health care programs, school social work and dropout prevention programs, criminal justice programs, and programs for the elderly also employ social workers.
+Substance use disorder treatment programs, psychiatric hospitals, health care programs, school social work and dropout prevention programs, criminal justice programs, community non-profit agencies and programs for the elderly also employ social workers.
+Hospitals and agencies providing community-based health services, especially in rural areas, hire BSW graduates.
 More than a third of the program’s graduates go on to graduate schools throughout the country.

-As a complement to the assistance available from the school, the University's Sanger Learning Center in Jester Center and the Center for Strategic Advising and Career Counseling in the School of Undergraduate Studies provide comprehensive career services to all students.
+As a complement to the assistance available from the school, the University's Sanger Learning Center and the Vick Center for Strategic Advising provide comprehensive career services to all students.
 The centers offer professional assistance to students in choosing or changing their majors or careers, seeking an internship, and planning for the job search or for graduate study.